 What Does 30 Grams of Protein Look Like?

-This is How 30 Grams of Protein Looks Like
+This is What 30 Grams of Protein Looks Like

 30 Grams of Protein: Breakfast